 - Does not offer investor protection

-- Traders outside Australia have no negative balance protection
+- Traders outside Australia do not have negative balance protection.

-- Cannot set up an account in a minor currency
+- Accounts cannot be set up in minor currencies.

 Index CFDs: 1:100 (1:20 for ASIC entity)